AirplaneNiner/Racehorse-Mod/README.md

 ## Building

 Import the project into your chosen IDE (like Intellij IDEA) and run build.gradle.
 Once the dependencies have finished downloading and Gradle has been set up, run the build task.
-The output jar should be in root/builds/lib/horsesprint-1.20.1.jar.
+The output jar should be in <project folder>/build/lib/horsesprint-1.20.1.jar.

 ## Issues and comments